DeanLeong/LiftLog/README.md

 #### MVP

 MVP:
-1 - A homepage including the submission form and a navbar to the other pages.
+1 - A homepage including the submission form and a navbar to the other pages. -Done

-2 - A "Saved Workouts" page of the previously submitted workouts.
+2 - A "Saved Workouts" page of the previously submitted workouts. -Almost done need delete button functionality

-3 - Navbar to other pages - availible on all pages.
+3 - Navbar to other pages - availible on all pages. - done

-4 - A lg to kg calculator page.
+4 - A lg to kg calculator page. -Almost done need to run on click rather than all the time

 #### PostMVP